tidyverse/tidyverse.org/content/packages.md

     <img class="package-image" src="/images/hex-forcats.png"></img>
     <div class="package-info">
       <h3><a href="http://forcats.tidyverse.org/">forcats</a></h3>
-      <p>forcats package is to provide a suite of useful tools that solve common problems with factors.
+      <p>forcats provides a suite of useful tools that solve common problems with factors.
 R uses factors to handle categorical variables, variables that have a fixed and known set of possible values.
       <a href="http://forcats.tidyverse.org/">Learn more ...</a></p>
     </div>
   </div>